khleomix/wciloilo-2023/readme.md

 # WordCamp Iloilo 2023 Style Guide
-WordCamp Iloilo is using the TwentyTwentyThree's site editor with custom styles.
+WordCamp Iloilo is using the TwentyTwentyThree theme's site editor with custom styles.

 ## Connecting style guide